• Skip to main content

 Photo of tart on white background with two pieces removed and shredded cheese in the background.

-A tart or quiche is perfect for breakfast, brunch, lunch or light supper.
-The possibilities are practically endless because it can be filled with almost anything on hand, making it a flexible option when you need to have your meal bases covered.
+A cheese tart or quiche is perfect for breakfast, brunch, lunch or light supper.
+The possibilities are practically endless because it can be filled with almost anything on hand, making a flexible option when you need to cover all your meal bases.

 What is the difference between a quiche and a tart?